 Type of Funding

-The Wellcome Trust Training Fellowships in Public Health and Tropical Medicine provide financial support for early career researchers from low- and middle-income countries to undertake high-quality research training in areas of public health and tropical medicine that will improve public health and tropical medicine at a local, national and global level.
-The fellowships aim to help early career researchers consolidate their research skills, gain additional training and develop their reasearch vision, to explore new research areas within public health and tropical medicine.
-Fellows are given the opportunity to develop their own ideas and answer their own research questions whilst benefitting from the guidance of an experienced supervisor.
+The Wellcome Trust International Training Fellowships provide financial support for early career researchers from low- and middle-income countries to receive training in public health at postgraduate or postdoctoral level.
+The fellowships aim to help early career researchers consolidate their research skills, gain additional training and develop their research vision, to explore new research areas within public health.
+The fellowship is about learning the new research skills and techniques that will help the fellows establish themselves as independent researcher leaders in the future.

-Fellows must be based at an eligible host organisation in a low- or middle-income country for the research project (see the Official Website for eligible organisations).
+Fellows must be based at an eligible host organisation in a low- or middle-income country for the research project.

 The fellowship is for 3 years and can be held on a part-time basis.
 The fellowship can be for up to 4 years for those wanting to do Masters training or a diploma course relevant to the research proposal.
 Fellows will receive a salary that reflects the skills, responsibilities and expertise needed to carry out the role, which includes;

 Research expenses directly related to the research proposal will be covered by the fellowship.
 An Inflation Allowance and a Flexible Funding Allowance will also be given.
 Research management and support costs, including support for attending scientific meetings, will be covered.
 Wellcome Trust will give overseas allowances for training and collaborative research spent outside the home institution country, where appropriate.

 Applicants’ proposed research must focus on a health priority in a low- or middle-income country and have sponsorship from an eligible host organisation in a low- or middle-income country.
-Applicants must be nationals of low- and middle-income countries (see the Official Website for eligible countries), who possess a:
+Applicants must be nationals of low- and middle-income countries (see the Official Website for eligible countries), who are:

-- PhD and are early career researchers; or
+- PhD holders and are early career researchers; or

-- A degree in a subject relevant to public health or tropical medicine and some initial research experience; or
+- Holders of a degree in a subject relevant to public health and some initial research experience; or

-- A degree in medicine and are qualified to enter higher specialist training), vets, dentists or clinical psychologists, and have some initial research experience.
+- Clinically qualified doctors (who are qualified to enter higher specialist training), vets, dentists or clinical psychologists, and have some initial research experience.